redakker/blecker/README.md

 ## 1.01
 - #2 has been solved: if you define observed devices in the web frontend then just that devices will be monitored and sent messages about their presence
 - reboot timer introduced: it is actually a workaround.
 I experienced the ESP32 stuck after some days (network ping is okay, but web frontend and message sending are dead).
 The administrator can define a reboot time in hours (web frontend).
 After defined hours the ESP will reboot.
 It has no effect on presence detection.
+The format is a single number (integer): "1" or "2".
+You cannot use float numbers